 This does not mean guitar riffs are only made of different sounds though, they can be made of silences too.

 These silences are called rests.
 To get them on your guitar you need to either lift your left hand from the strings (but keep it touching the strings so that no unwanted noise comes out) or use your right hand to mute the string completely.

 The rests in the following example can be achieved by simply lifting your left hand fingers from the power chords.

 Vibrato is a very expressive guitar technique used in most guitar oriented genres of music, including Heavy Metal.

-It is executed by bending the strings in a rapid motion where rather than hit the next note with the bend (as we’ll see in the next technique, string bending) you’ll give a different, pleasant sound to the note you’re playing.
+It is executed by bending the strings in a rapid motion, where rather than hitting the next note with the bend (as we’ll see in the next technique, string bending), you’ll give a different, pleasant sound to the note you’re playing.